Last updated on September 13th, 2023 at 05:06 pm

 By 2000, the first Minskin cat, “TRT I Am Minskin Hear Me Roar” (shortened to “Rory”) was born.
 About 5 years later, about 50 more Minskin cats were registered with TICA.

-Just over 10 years ago in 2008, TICA recognized the Minskinas a “Preliminary New Breed,” where he’ll stay until TICA decides he meets all requirements to move on to full recognition.
+In 2008, TICA recognized the Minskinas as a “Preliminary New Breed,” where he’ll stay until TICA decides he meets all requirements to move on to full recognition.

 The Cat Fancier’s Association, FYI, doesn’t recognize munchkin cats because of the ethical concerns, so the Minskin will most likely never make it to their breed list.